Bulk Modulus along Jamming Transition Lines of Bidisperse Granular Packings: Jamming density: first and second transition

-This new feature of the jamming density in bidisperse packings was recently reported in Ref.~\cite{petit2020additional}, where the authors made the distinction between two jammed states depending on whether small particles are jammed.
-This work also showed that the second transition starts at a size ratio around $\delta = 0.22$ and grows longer for smaller $\delta$.
-This can be seen in Fig.~\ref{jamming} compared to an asymptotic model ($\delta \to 0$) given in Ref.~\cite{furnas1931grading}.
-The theoretical model predicts a maximum density of $\phi_J(\hat{X}^{*}_{\mathrm S}) \approx 0.87$ at $\hat{X}^{*}_{\mathrm S}=(1-\phi_\text{RCP})/(2-\phi_\text{RCP})\approx0.26$, which is in reasonable agreement with the value obtained here in our simulations for $X^{*}_{\mathrm S} \approx 0.21$ at $\delta = 0.15$.
-In Fig.~\ref{jamming}, the second transition line given by the simulation data follows qualitatively the theoretical prediction, ending at $X_{\mathrm S}^{\circ} = 0.1$ for $\delta = 0.15$.
+Fig.~\ref{jamming} displays such extracted $\phi_{J}$ values, where smaller $\delta$ results in jamming at higher densities for intermediate $X_{\mathrm S}$.
+Additionally, an increasing line of jamming densities is observed for smaller $X_{\mathrm S}$.
+Such a line extends the transition where both size particles are jammed for a low range of $X_{\mathrm S}$, thus introducing a more complete jamming diagram for bidisperse packings.
+This new feature of the jamming density already was reported in Ref.~\cite{petit2020additional}, where the authors made the distinction between two jammed states depending on whether small particles are jammed together with the large ones, or not.
+This work also showed that the second transition starts at a size ratio below around $\delta = 0.22$ and grows longer, extends towards smaller and smaller $X_{\rm S}$, for decreasing $\delta$.
+Comparison to an asymptotic model introduced by Furnas in Ref.~\cite{furnas1931grading}, see Fig.~\ref{jamming}, suggests that if the size ratio of the particle types is extreme ($\delta \to 0$), $\phi_J$ can decouple into two limit cases, sharing a common point at a specific $X^{*}_{\mathrm S}$.
+One limit considers an approximation where large particles dominate the jammed structure, while small particles are not taken into account since they are too few, too small to play any role ($0 \leq X_{\mathrm S} < X^{*}_{\mathrm S}$).
+In the second limit, both large and small particles participate in the jammed structure ($0 \leq X_{\mathrm S} \leq 1$).
+In this case, the number of small particles is large enough to contribute and even drive a few large particles into the jammed state.
+The former limit indicates that small particles would induce contact only once they fill the remaining space.
+Therefore, the Furnas model predicts a maximum density of $\phi_J(X^{*}_{\mathrm S}) \approx 0.87$ at $X^{*}_{\mathrm S}=(1-\phi_\text{RCP})/(2-\phi_\text{RCP})\approx0.26$, where both line limits meet.
+This is in reasonable vicinity of the value obtained here from our simulations for $X^{*}_{\mathrm S} \approx 0.21$ and $\delta = 0.15$.
+In Fig.~\ref{jamming}, the second transition line given by the simulation data follows qualitatively the Furnas model ending at $X_{\mathrm S}^{\circ} = 0.1$ for $\delta = 0.15$.
 The transition stops at this value since for $X_{\mathrm S} < X_{\mathrm S}^{\circ}$ no jumps in the fraction of small particles contributing to the jammed structure are found (see supplementary information of Ref.~\cite{petit2020additional}).
-This result leads to the conclusion that the additional line terminates in an end-point at some finite $X_{\mathrm S}^{\circ}$, which depends on $\delta$.
+The additional line terminates at an end-point at some finite $X_{\mathrm S}^{\circ}$, which depends on $\delta$, unlike in the Furnas model.